MECH2-at-Github/MEC2Functions-PROD/README.md

 * Focus on page load:
   * Almost all pages have a default field or button that is 'focused' on page load to allow for quicker data entry or button press.
 By default, spacebar 'pushes' a focused button.

-* New!
-Massive rework done to style rules to prevent a page from 'bouncing' before the page is fully loaded.

-* New!
-Load a case or provider by pasting the case number or provider ID from anywhere on the page, not just in the "Case:" or "Provider:" field.
-Pages that lack this field will load the Case Notes page for the pasted number.
+* Load a case or provider by pasting the case number or provider ID from anywhere on the page, not just in the "Case:" or "Provider:" field.
+Pages that lack this field (such as Alerts, or Case Lists) will load the Case Notes page for the pasted number.

-* New!
-Navigation buttons can now be used from Alerts and the CaseLoad/ProviderList pages to load specific pages.
+* Navigation buttons can now be used from Alerts and the CaseLoad/ProviderList pages to load pages, based on the selected case.

 * Dark Mode will be selected if your Windows "Colors" theme is set to Dark.

 * Pages with addresses have buttons to copy the mailing address to the clipboard.
+Email addresses have links that start a new email with a subject line entered.

 * "Period Selection" dropdown has buttons added to each side.
 Single arrow buttons (‹ ›) change the selection 1 period per click.
 Double arrow buttons (« ») change the selection 1 period and then load that period.
   * « ‹ [Daterange - Dropdown] › »

 * Hotkeys are available!
 ALT + ?:
-  * N (new), W (wrap-up), S (save), C (cancel), E (edit), R (resend/return), A (add), D (delete), ArrowLeft (previous), ArrowRight (next)
+  * N (new), W (wrap-up), S (save/select), C (cancel), E (edit), R (resend/return), A (add), D (delete), ArrowLeft (previous), ArrowRight (next)
-  * Where possible, buttons will have the letter for the hotkey button underlined.
+  * If Duplicate buttons are enabled in settings, the duplicate buttons will have the letter for the hotkey button underlined.

 * Footer Links:
   * Many new sites added to the Footer.
-The new but incomplete User Manual is renamed '"New" User Manual' and a link for the old manual is added.
+A few pages have extra links added (extra links are orange-ish in color.
+Example page: Maximum Rates.)

 * CaseNotes & ProviderNotes pages:
   * [_Duplicate_] button has been added to the upper duplicated button row.
 Clicking will store the Category, Summary, and Text of the shown note.
 When a new note is created, the button will change to Autofill.